qundao/mirror-beautifulsoup4/doc/source/index.rst

 tag that you know is in the document.
 You saw it going in, but ``find_all()`` returns ``[]`` or ``find()`` returns ``None``.
 This is another common problem with Python's built-in HTML parser, which sometimes skips tags it doesn't understand.
-Again, the solution is to :ref:`install lxml or html5lib. <parser-installation>`
+Again, the best solution is to :ref:`install lxml or html5lib. <parser-installation>`

 Version mismatch problems